 How long will it take to have my application processed?

 Whilst USQ endeavors to process your application to study as soon as possible, the below guide provides examples of the typical application processing times, you can help us by ensuring you have supplied full information at time of applicatoin:

 - Undergraduate applications: allow up to two weeks from the time all supporting certified documentation is submitted. where additional assessment requried for course credits and exemptions, this may take longer.

-- Postgraduate coursework applications: allow two to three weeks from the time all supporting certified documentation is submitted. where additional assessment requried for course credits and exemptions, this may take longer.
+- Postgraduate coursework applications: allow two weeks from the time all supporting certified documentation is submitted. where additional assessment requried for course credits and exemptions, this may take longer.

 - Postgraduate research applications: should allow a minimum of 25 working days for assessment, however this can be impacted by the availability of an appropriate supervisor.